 Leg lymphatic drainage alteration (lymphedema) is so frequent and so often under-diagnosed to be called "the hidden epidemic".
 Leg fat alteration (lipedema) is often confused with lymphedema.
-Evidence-based facts are
+Evidence-based facts are reported below and at the dedicated website

 LYMPHEDEMA - LIPEDEMA